xeofoundry/xeoIFC/README.md

 ## Compatibility

 xeoIFC targets XeoKit-compatible glTF/GLB and metadata output.
-It is designed as the Rust successor to cxconverter, so existing conversion setups can keep using the familiar command-line flags and `cxconverter.json` configuration shape.
+It is designed as a successor to cxconverter, so existing conversion setups can keep using the familiar command-line flags and `cxconverter.json` configuration shape.